-The word “Yir’ah” connotes that there is an object that is intrinsically awesome and terrifying, and objectively causes fear.
+The word “Yir’ah” connotes there is an object that is intrinsically awesome and terrifying, and objectively causes fear.
 God is so worthy of fear, that those who actually see Him all have the same response – fear.

-Fear is what we intrinsically feel in His presence, but it is not what He gives us in His presence.
+Fear is what we feel in His presence, but it is not what He gives us in His presence.

 Fear causes us to approach rightly, and qualifies us to receive generously.